SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 இதிலே அவித்யாதிகளும் கழியுண்ணும்.

-Simple meaning: In this (all types of) ignorance shall also be wiped off.
+Simple meaning: In this (all types of) ignorance shall also be removed.

-vyAkhyAnam: That is, in this “nama:” praying for the separation and removal of the self-ness (ahankAra) and delusion of ownership (mamakAra), ignorance (avidhya) which is the root cause for, and takes the forms of self and its ownership; whose manipulations are the consequent activities and the resultant relationship to nature (prakruthi) all are wiped out.
-It is, therefore, that SrI bhAshyakAra also prayed in his gadhya, which is an explanation of dhvaya, while recounting the meaning of the word “nama:”, in the text “manO vAk kAyai:” included removal of even all the yet unperformed activities, in the text “anAdhi kAla pravruththa” included the removal of ignorance, in the text, “madhIyAnAdhi” included removal of relationship with nature (prakruthi).
+vyAkhyAnam: That is, in this “nama:” which prays for the removal of ego (ahankAra) and delusion of ownership (mamakAra), ignorance (avidhya) which is the root cause for karma (deeds) and which treats what is not self as self (in other words, body as AthmA), consequential deeds which are performed and the resultant relationship with nature (prakruthi) are all removed.
+This is the reason that SrI bhAshyakAra also prayed in his gadhya, which is an explanation of dhvaya, while recounting the meaning of the word “nama:”, in the chUraNai (aphorism) “manO vAk kAyai:” included removal of karmas born out of deeds which are performed, though not ordained; in the chUraNai “anAdhi kAla pravruththa” included the removal of ignorance and in the chUraNai, “madhIyAnAdhi” included removal of relationship with nature (prakruthi).

 (vishNu purANam 6-7-11)